 Throughout my professional life, I have made contributions to several areas of translational fertility, from discovering the mechanism of ICSI to redefining the ovulation paradigm.
 I serve as a President of the American College of Embryology, founded in 2009 by Dr Peter Nagy, Dr. Ashok Agarwal and myself.
 I am certified as a High Complexity Clinical Laboratory Director in embryology and andrology and also as a Reproductive Embryologist.

-I live in Houston with my better half, love of my life, Gwen and our children.
+I live in Houston with my better half, Gwen and our children.
 Gwen is my first reader and helped to clarify the ideas and make the text more reader-friendly.

 Two peas from the same pod: vanishing follicles and postmature oocytes Dmitri I. Dozortsev and Michael P. Diamond; 2021